VlahoVrucinic/HTML-and-CSS-project/README.md

-# HTML-i-CSS-project
+# HTML and CSS-project

+Hello,

-This is my website which i made using HTML and CSS
+This is a presentation of a web page which I developped using HTML and CSS.
+It containts 5 sub pages.